 Hailing from Carrickfergus, mezzo soprano Sarah Richmond is widely known for her vocal warmth and versatility.
 She runs a successful business performing at a wide variety of events providing Music to Make Your Day.

 Sarah made her mainstage Wexford Festival Opera debut as Willie in Mascagni's Guglielmo Ratcliff alongside Angelo Villari and Mariangela Sicilia, conducted by Francesco Cilluffo, directed by Fabio Ceresa.
 This critically acclaimed production was released on CD with RTE Lyric FM.
 Wexford Festival Opera welcomed Sarah back to perform Madame Popova in Kyle Lang's production of Walton's The Bear alongside Rory Musgrave as Smirnov.
-Lyric Opera's production of Madama Butterfly, directed by Vivian Coates, directed by John Rigby, featured Sarah as Suzuki alongside Hye-Youn Lee as Butterfly and Julian Hubbard as Pinkerton.
+Stephen Barlow conducted Opera Collective Ireland's production of Britten's Owen Wingrave which featured Benjamin Russell as Owen and Sarah as Kate.
+In association with Académie de l'Opéra national de Paris it was directed by Tom Creed with shows in Limerick, Cork and Dublin.
+Lyric Opera's production of Madama Butterfly, directed by Vivian Coates, conducted by John Rigby, featured Sarah as Suzuki alongside Hye-Youn Lee as Butterfly and Julian Hubbard as Pinkerton.
 In Wexford and Dublin she covered Tara Erraught as Rosina in Wide Open Opera's production of Il Barbiere di Siviglia, conducted by Fergus Sheil, directed by Michael Barker-Caven.
 Under the baton of Swiss/Egyptian conductor Nader Abbassi, Sarah performed Mercédès Carmen for North West Opera and members of Cairo Opera Orchestra.
 Sarah toured Northern Ireland performing the role of Second Lady The Magic Flute for NI Opera/Nevill Holt Opera directed by Oliver Mears, conducted by Nicholas Chalmers.
 With Castleward Opera she played Flora in a highlights production of La Traviata.
 Sarah has performed the roles of Peep Bo The Mikado, Phoebe The Yeomen of the Guard and Phyllis Iolanthe for Scratch Opera.
 Other roles include Dido and Sorceress, Dido and Aeneas for Queen's Opera in England and Wetherby Choral Society.

 Pavilion Opera's Die Zauberflote toured the UK with Sarah playing Dritte Dame whilst covering Zweite Dame and Papagena (performing Zweite Dame in three shows), conducted by Peter Bailey, directed by Freddie Stockdale.
 With Iford Arts in England, Sarah performed Bianca and Gabriella in Puccini's La Rondine conducted by Oliver Gooch, directed by Ben Occhipinti and returned for Bruno Ravella's chamber production of Verdi's Macbeth as Third Witch.

 As a recitalist Sarah has performed for the Oxford Lieder Festival, UK Strauss Society, Chester Music Festival, NI Opera, Queen's University, Rhyl Music Club, Dolgellau Music Club, Egerton Music Club, Dublin Song Series and Belfast Music Society.
 Sarah has appeared in numerous opera galas, including for Clonter Opera, NI Opera, Iford Arts, Spark Opera, Keele Concerts Society, Flint Male Voice Choir and Crosby Hall.
 To mark the Giro d'Italia coming to Northern Ireland, Sarah sang with renowned soprano Giselle Allen at a gala in Carrickfergus and also sang in Armagh and Larne.
-She has delivered educational workshops with Clonter Opera, co-delivered for NI Opera, and assisted workshops for the Hallé Orchestra and Ulster Orchestra.
+She has performed at a variety of outreach events such as under cover singers, pop up opera, and culture nights.
+Sarah has delivered educational workshops with Clonter Opera, co-delivered for NI Opera, and assisted workshops for the Hallé Orchestra and Ulster Orchestra.

-Sarah recorded Richard Morris' Shakespeare settings, Songs of Spring and Winter, conducted by Paul Daniel for Stretto Records, the soundtrack to the film Judgement composed by Rachel Lockwood, and was broadcast on BBC Radio 3 in an extract of Schumann's Gedichte der Konigin Maria Stuart accompanied by David Jones.
+Richard Morris' CD, Songs of Spring and Winter, featured Sarah as a soloist and was conducted by Paul Daniel, she also appeared on Rachel Lockwood's soundtrack to the film Judgement, and was broadcast on BBC Radio 3 in an extract of Schumann's Gedichte der Konigin Maria Stuart accompanied by David Jones.
 Sarah's performance at Wexford Festival Opera was broadcast in 14 European countries and Guglielmo Ratcliff was broadcast live across the UK and Ireland.
-She has been interviewed and performed several times on BBC Radio Ulster.
-She performed 'Una Voce Poco Fa' live on Gerry Kelly's show before being interviewed and performing 'Va!
-Laisse couler mes larmes' with Donal McCrisken.
-She was interviewed live on John Toal's 'Sounds Classical' after performing 'Nobles seigneurs, salut!' and 'I dreamed a dream' with Mark McGrath and was invited back to 'Sounds Classical' to perform 'En vain pour eviter' and 'All mein gedanken' with Gail Evans.
-She was interviewed on 'The Arts Show' by Marie-Louise Muir after performing 'Non so piu' and 'Dolente immagine di Fille mia' with Andrew Tubman, and later she returned to perform Bizet's 'Habañera'.
-She was also interviewed on John Toal's 'Classical Connections' and performed 'Laudate Dominum' and Mascagni's 'Padre Nostro'.
+She has been interviewed and performed several times on BBC Radio Ulster including Gerry Kelly's show, John Toal's 'Sounds Classical', 'The Arts Show' with Marie-Louise Muir and John Toal's 'Classical Connections'.
 A recording of Sarah performing the Alto solo of a Bach Cantata was played on 'Sing Out', as was a Saint-Saens Requiem she featured in.
 Sarah was interviewed on High Land Radio to publicise Maestro Nader Abbassi coming to Donegal to conduct Carmen with Sarah taking the role of Mercédès.
 Sarah featured in a documentary on Opera in Northern Ireland interviewed and performing Donizetti's 'Deh non voler costringere'.
 She was broadcast on BBC's 'Songs of Praise' with Voices of Ireland, having previously filmed as a member of the congregation and they were also broadcast in Washinton for Saint Patrick's Day celebrations.
 She featured on the collaboration between several main UK opera companies 'Inside Opera: Live' representing NI Opera.

 Sarah worked as a NI Opera Young Artist 2013-14 after being an ENO Opera Works artist 2012-13.
 Sarah graduated from the RNCM under the late Barbara Robotham and Ann Taylor with a MMus (Distinction) and a PG Dip Solo Performance (Distinction) as a Drapers' de Turckheim Scholar.
 As part of ENO's Opera Works excerpts, she played: Angelina La Cenerentola, Annio La Clemenza di Tito, Dorabella Cosi fan Tutte and Rosina Il Barbiere di Siviglia working with conductors Steven Higgins, Alex Ingram, Christian Curnyn, Tim Murray and director Martin Constantine.
 As an NI Opera Young Artist, Sarah covered Lady in Waiting in Verdi's Macbeth and learned the role of Gwendolen in Gerald Barry's opera The Importance of Being Earnest with Wide Open Opera.
 Committed to staying at the highest level, she completed the National Opera Studio's Opera Intensive Short Course.